 our voting against the acts made us forefathers look like we were French sympathizers.

-It did not make sense then and it doesn't make sense now that us forefathers, who valued our liberty so much that we openly often gave up our lives in rebellion against England, would embrace slavery by France.
+It did not make sense then and it doesn't make sense now that us forefathers, who valued our liberty so much that we often openly gave up our lives in rebellion against England, would embrace slavery by France.
 It just made no sense at all.
 Does it to you?
 However, everyone else seemed to have thought we wanted the yoke of France on our shoulders.
-It made no sense at all.
+It made no sense at all to me.

 looked so bad that the majority of the politicians banded together and called themselves